rubenbe/opensoho/README.md

 * OpenWISP monitoring cannot be configure through Luci.

 ## Configure OpenSOHO

-Wait for the device to self register using the shared secret.
+* Wait for the devices to self register using the shared secret.
-Setup a Wifi access point (SSID+KEY)
+* Setup a Wifi access point (SSID+KEY)
-Attach it to a device to have it configured.
+* Attach it to a device to have it configured.
-Currently only one network per device is supported, but it will be automatically configured on all radio devices (configured using `numradios`)
+* Currently only one network per device is supported, but it will be automatically configured on all radio devices (configured using `numradios`)
-Optionally leds can also be turned on or off (only static config for now).
+* Optionally leds can also be turned on or off (only static config for now).